druce/OpenAIAgentsSDK/README.md

 - **AI Classification**: Uses LLM to identify AI-related content
 - **Dedupe**: Filters out articles seen before in SQLite by matching URL or title+source
-- **Batch Processing**: Filterly URL in asynchronous batches with retry
+- **Batch Processing**: Filter on title for AI relevance in asynchronous batches with retry
 - **Output**: ~200 AI-related articles (typical 50% filter rate on 400+ new articles per day)

 ### Step 3: Download Articles ⬇️